how to monetize a blog in 2023

 After the session, ask them to give you a testimonial.
 You can then include several testimonials on your landing page, to encourage more clients to book your services.

-One of my favorite things about blogging is all the new opportunities it opens up – such as job opportunities you might never have thought of.
+One of my favorite things about blogging is the many new opportunities it creates – such as job opportunities you may never have thought of.

 You’ve already got proof of your writing skills, in the form of your blog posts.
 So you could use your blog as your portfolio to pitch your writing services to potential clients.